Locally finite graphs with ends: a topological approach

 Moreover, the set $C\sub\cyclespace(G)$ we found (now using that the $C_n$ are circuits) does have one advantage over~$D$: the standard subspace $\overline C\sm\interior e$ is connected.
 Indeed, every $C_m\sm\{e\}$ spans a connected subgraph in~$G_m$, and hence so does $C^m_n\sm\{e\}$ in~$G_n$.
 The connectedness of $\overline C\sm\interior e$ now follows from $C^m_n\sub C$ and Lemma~\xxxConnected. \COMMENT{} We can therefore use Lemma~\xxxArcs\ to find an arc in $\overline C\sm\interior e$ between the endvertices of~$e$, which together with $e$ will form the desired single circuit in~$D$ containing~$e$---solving our problem. \Footnote{The proof of Theorem~\xxxGenerating\th(i) follows easily now: we just collect circuits $C\sub D$ inductively and delete them, to eventually decompose~$D$, starting each new circuit with the next uncovered edge of $D$ in some fixed enumeration.}

 \subsection \secTechniques.3 Constructing arcs directly

-In our compactness proof discussed above, we obtained as a limit of finite cycles $C_n\sub G_n$ an edge set $C\in\cyclespace(G)$ with $\overline C$ connected, and we had to invoke Lemma~\xxxArcs\ in order to find inside $\overline C$ an arc between the endpoints of our fixed edge~$e$.
-Could we have obtained such an arc directly, by using compactness in a more subtle way---e.g.\ by choosing the edge sets to which we applied the infinity lemma more carefully?
+In our compactness proof discussed above, we obtained as a limit of finite cycles $C_n\sub G_n$, all containing some fixed edge~$e$, an edge set $C\in\cyclespace(G)$ with $\overline C\sm\interior e$ connected, and we had to invoke Lemma~\xxxArcs\ in order to find inside $\overline C\sm\interior e$ an arc between the endpoints of~$e$.
+Could we have obtained such an arc directly by using compactness in a more subtle way, e.g.\ by choosing the edge sets to which we applied the infinity lemma more carefully?

 \proclaim Problem \xxxDirectArc.
 Given two vertices $x,y\in G$ and, for all $n$ large enough, an $x$--$y$ path $P_n\sub G_n$, construct by a direct compactness argument an $x$--$y$ arc in $|G|$ with edges in~$\bigcup_n E(P_n)$.